Ada Chukwudozie

-Lady Ada Chukwudozie ^{MNSE} (born June 7, 1972) is an entrepreneur and the chairman of the Manufacturer's Association of Nigeria-southeast region.
+Lady Ada Chukwudozie, NPOM ^{MNSE} (born June 7, 1972) is an entrepreneur and the chairman of the Manufacturer's Association of Nigeria-southeast region.
 She is the Executive Director of Dozzy Oil and Gas Limited and the Founder of Association of Professional Women on Rural Development.
 She was appointed Chairman of the Board of Keystone Bank Limited on September 18, 2024 by the Central Bank of Nigeria.

 Early life and education

 Ada Chukwudozie was born on June 7, 1972, into the family of Nze Humphrey and Mrs. Keziah Okonkwo, from Ezinifite in Aguata Local Government Area of Anambra State.
 Lady Ada holds an HND in Chemical Engineering from the Institute of Management and Technology Enugu, a postgraduate diploma and master's degree in Business Administration from Nnamdi Azikiwe University Awka, and a diploma in law from Lagos State University.
 Ada Chukwudozie is also an alumnus of Lagos Business School and Pan African University.
 She holds a diploma in computer Science, Mandarin languages from Chinese Cultural University and Taipei Language Institute, Taiwan.